How to direct voice actors for your GoAnimate video

 Lastly, before starting production, talk to the actor to clarify specifics.
-Ensure you are on the same page with regard to synchronization, and flexibility the script may offer.
+Part of directing voice actors is ensuring you are on the same page with regard to synchronization, and flexibility the script may offer.
 This is a good time to specify preferences, such as numbers (is an area code read as ‘two-zero-zero’ or ‘two-oh-oh’?) and words with multiple pronunciations, such as ‘awnt’ or ‘ant.’

 What to do during the recording session